S0L0LEVELING/JD_ServerMeeting/README.md

 </h4>

 <h4 align="center">
-This is a server log script for FiveM, which is used to log certain actions that are being made in the server.
+This is a server meeting script for FiveM, which is used to hold a meeting in the server with all players.
 </h5>

 ### Requirements